Tell us if this process sounds familiar.

 Rule #1: DO be flexible with your days to cruise the cheapest

-As you can see in the chart below, the fares for the same cruise can vary dramatically, depending on when you sail.
+As you can see in the chart , the fares for the same cruise can vary dramatically, depending on when you sail.

-The best times with the lowest rates?
-The fall months when people are back at school and work are less popular for cruising, meaning that rates hit their lowest.
-You can also find low rates in the time between New Year’s and Spring Break.
+The best times to sail with the lowest rates?
+The fall months when people are back at school and work, meaning that rates hit their lowest.
+You can also find lower rates in the time between New Year’s and Spring Break.

 Rule #2: DON’T think there is a magic website with cheaper cruise fares

-The cruise line website, Expedia, Cruises.com, Travelocity… the list of sites where you can search for cruises is endless.
+The cruise line’s website, Expedia, Cruises.com, Travelocity… the list of sites where you can search for trips is endless.
 The odd thing?
-They all have the exact same rates.
+They usually all have the exact same rates.

-We researched the most popular sites, comparing prices with the cruise line website.
+We researched the most popular sites for an upcoming Carnival cruise (although this rule applies to all cruise lines), comparing prices with the cruise line’s official website.
+This trip is a 7-day cruise from Miami in June 2024 aboard Carnival Magic.
 We’ve tabulated the prices we found below:

 So which site should you use?

-If you can, we’d suggest using and booking through the cruise line’s website.
-We like this because it takes out the middleman in booking your cruise.
+We generally suggest booking through the cruise line’s website.
+We like this because it takes out the middleman in booking your sailing.
 Should there be an issue, you can call the cruise line directly and everything is dealt with through their site.

-That’s not to say other sites aren’t worth searching.
-It’s the exact opposite.
-Third-party sites take your search across multiple cruise lines.
-So instead of just searching for Carnival cruises to the Caribbean in October, you can search every cruise line — potentially finding a cheaper cruise with another line.
+As well, third-party sites take your search across multiple cruise lines.
+So instead of just searching for Carnival cruises or Royal Caribbean, you can search every cruise line — potentially finding a cheaper cruise with another line.
+Meanwhile, you typically won’t pay any more than booking directly from the cruise line.

 It would make sense that you would find the cheapest fares right before the ship sails.
 After all, if a room sails empty, the cruise line earns nothing from that cabin.
-They should want to get you on board for as badly as possible and hope to earn more on excursions, drinks, and shopping.
+They should want to get you on the ship and at least earn some cruise fare, then hope to earn more on excursions, drinks, and shopping onboard.

 If that were how things actually worked, however, the cruise lines would go insane trying to plan.
 If rates were lowest right before the trip sailed, then every passenger would wait until the last minute.
 The cruise lines wouldn’t be able to plan their needs for the trip ahead of time or predict revenue, costs, or profits.